vincentboniakos/arduino-battle-tweet/README.md

-# Arduino multi-users RGB LEDs
+# Arduino Battle Tweet Machine
 ==============================

 Here is a simple project to measure the popularity of two keywords on Twitter.